-Postcard from the Shithead file - an interview with Martin Amis
+Postcard from the Shithead File - an interview with Martin Amis

 Britain's most important post-war novelist looks back on a career defined by controversy